-Design Standards -A key design element of the project was the pathway width.
+Photo 7 way finding signage under Newton Road

+4.2 Design Standards

-At the start of the planning the current accepted design width for a two-way cycle path was 3m with a minimum of 2.5m.
-One of the concerns raised in the public participation was that this was too narrow for such a busy route and in particular for the proposed section on Ian McKinnon Drive which has a gradient of up to 8%.
+At the start of planning the current accepted design width for a two-way cycle path was 3m with a minimum of 2.5m.
+One of the concerns raised in the public participation was that this was too narrow for such a busy route and for the proposed section on Ian McKinnon Drive which has a gradient of up to 8%.
 Cyclists can travel quickly in a downward direction and the recommendation was that this section should be increased to a width of 4m.
 The main reason for this was to allow flexibility for cyclists of different ability to pass safely, especially when mixing high speed commuter cyclists with vulnerable and/or inexperienced cyclists.
 This speed differential dilemma has been exacerbated with the advent of E-Bikes.
-It is really important on a commuter route to have space for a faster E-bike to pass an uphill rider and avoid conflict with a fast downhill rider or at least have room to slow down and still have reasonable room to pass safely.
+It is really important on a commuter route to have space for a faster E-bike to pass a slower uphill rider and avoid conflict with a fast downhill rider or at least have room to slow down and still have reasonable room to pass safely.

 The design standard of 4m was chosen for the whole of the new project with an exemption for a width of 3.7m over the 350m section of Upper Ian McKinnon Drive.
-Here the road reserve width available and cost considerations dictated that the project team retain the original kerb line on Ian McKinnon Drive whilst incorporating all safe dimensions for all road users and lanes.
+Here the road reserve width available and cost considerations dictated that the project team retain the original kerb line on Ian McKinnon Drive whilst incorporating safe dimensions for lane widths and all road users

-A key feature that was considered was the existing shared path on the southern side (labeled ‘footpath’ at the right side of Figure 2).
+A key feature that was considered was the existing shared path on the southern side (labeled ‘footpath’ at the right side of Figure 5).
 It was decided to retain this as it does form part of the connections to the city via Newton Road.
 It is also a slower shared environment for pedestrians.